Planet X (novel)

 Planet X (ISBN 0671019163) is a 1998 Star Trek novel by Michael Jan Friedman that is a crossover between the X-Men comic book series and the characters of Star Trek: The Next Generation.
 A New York Times bestseller, it was a sequel to an earlier crossover, detailed in the Marvel Comics one-shot Star Trek: The Next Generation/X-Men #1 (which was itself similar to an earlier Star Trek/X-Men crossover comic, where a slightly different team of X-Men encountered the characters of the original Star Trek series).
 The novel hinted at an attraction between Jean-Luc Picard and Ororo Munroe (Storm) and made a forward-looking reference to the (then-uncast) X-Men feature film by remarking on the uncanny resemblance between Picard and Xavier, as the two converse via the holodeck after a reasonable facsimile of Xavier is programmed into it; (both characters were played by Patrick Stewart in Star Trek: The Next Generation and the X-Men film series).
+The author stated that "The book sold very, very well".

+Reception

+SF Site gave a negative review, stating that "[...] it just never gels.
+Both the X-Men and Trek characters are so locked in stereotype and corporate rigidity that little can be done with them anymore." /Film said: "It's wankery of the highest order, and one might feel a little sillier for having read it."
+Gizmodo called it "a delicious little novel" and an "overlooked gem".